Fire Department FAQ's

 Call Fire Inspector at 734-354-3219.

-Call the Fire Department business number at (734) 354-3221 to schedule these events.
+Call the Fire Department business number at

 We can no longer offer instructors for these classes due to the increase in operational assignments and emergency calls.